 On February 16, 2024, Arch Resources, Inc. (the "Company") agreed with each of Bank of Montreal, Goldman Sachs & Co.
 LLC and Jefferies International Limited (each a "Counterparty" and collectively, the "Counterparties") to terminate and unwind certain capped call transactions by and between the Company and each Counterparty (such transactions, the "Capped Calls").
 The Company entered into the Capped Calls in connection with the offering of its now-retired Convertible Notes, in order to reduce the potential dilution upon conversion of the notes.
-The Company retired 315,721 of its outstanding shares via the termination and unwinding of the capped calls.
+During the six months ended June 30, 2024, the Company retired 315,721 of its outstanding shares via the termination and unwinding of the capped calls.